MicrosoftDocs/azure-aks-docs/articles/aks/outbound-rules-control-egress.md

 ### Azure Monitor - Managed Prometheus and Container Insights

-If using network isolated clusters, the recommended approach would be to set up [private endpoint based ingestion][azure-monitor-ingestion-private-link], which is supported for both Managed Prometheus (Azure Monitor workspace) and Container insights (Log Analytics workspace).
+If using network isolated clusters, it's recommended to set up [private endpoint based ingestion][azure-monitor-ingestion-private-link], which is supported for both Managed Prometheus (Azure Monitor workspace) and Container insights (Log Analytics workspace).

 If your cluster has outbound type user-defined routing and Azure Firewall, the following network rules and application rules are applicable: